PghTechFest/pghtechfest.github.com/Speakers.md

 <p >Twitter: <a href="http://twitter.com/whit537">@whit537</a></p>
 <hr/>
 <h3 id="adamkalnas">Adam Kalnas</h3>
 <p >Adam is a Software Automation Developer at Omnyx.
 He has a background in healthcare related software development.
 He's passionate about crafting stable uncomplex code with high automated test coverage.
 He enjoys eliminating or automating painful processes, and all things agile.
-Adam’s interests and hobbies include disc golfing, gaming (computer and board), as well as home brewing meads and wines.</p>
+Adam's interests and hobbies include disc golfing, gaming (computer and board), as well as home brewing meads and wines.</p>
 <p >Blog/Website: <a href=""></a></p>
 <p >Twitter: <a href="http://twitter.com/">@</a></p>
 <hr/>